 IHI is also engaged in harvesting and disseminating new ideas and the spread of best practices, both within Africa and to other parts of the world, seeking to influence health policy and the practice of global health.
 One method of spread we are testing is the use of dynamic learning networks to spread knowledge we acquire from in-country programming while at the same time learning from others.

-Some Highlights of IHI’s Work in Africa
+Highlights of IHI’s Current Work in Africa

 Ethiopia Health Care Quality Initiative

-Building on the success of
+With the success of

 Completed Projects and Initiatives